v-adhithyan/interview-preparation/design-patterns/strategy-pattern.md

 # Strategy Pattern

-- It is a pattern where different algorithms or procedures can be used to complete a task where algorithm or procedure will be specified at runtime.
+- It is a pattern where different algorithms or procedures can be used to complete a same task.
+The algorithm or procedure will be specified at runtime.

 - Example: billing of drinks in a pub during normal hour and happy bours.
 The billing strategy can be passed at the runtime.